can3p/can3p.github.io/_posts/2018-06-04-client-writeup-gems.md

 tag: building-blog-client
 ---

-All the points written below don't have a unified perception in lisp community and are strictly my opinions.
-Whenever I discovered them I really enjoyed using them every single second and missed them a lot in usual (tm) languages.
+All the points below summarize the things I enjoy using in Common Lisp and are not especially the ones preferred or recommended by community.
+Also proof reading showed that many of the examples were already mentioned earlier, but I still think it's good to have them all in one place for the reference.
+Here you go.

 ### Generic functions